Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

 -----------------------

 * The Import progress pop-up shows the status of all importing transactions.
-* Click on **Cancel the Import** button will abort the progress except the successfully imported reports and dashboards.
+* Click on **Cancel the Import** button will abort the progress except the completed imported reports and dashboards.

 .. figure:: /_static/images/ui/import_definition/DataSetup_Import_InProgressPopup.PNG
    :align: center